 Condition B75a of DA305-7-2003 requires the BMP to be prepared by a suitably qualified and experienced person.
-Mr Martin Sullivan was endorsed by DPIE on 28 February 2020 (refer to Appendix B) as the suitably qualified expert.
+Mr Martin Sullivan from Eco Logical Australia was endorsed by DPIE on 28 February 2020 as the suitably qualified expert.
+Following his departure from Eco Logical WCPL proposed Mr Tom Schmidt as the suitably qualified expert.
+Mr Schmidt was endosed by DPIE on 26 October 2021.
+Mr Schmidt provided assistance to remove LFA as a monitoring method and with the changes in Version 4 to address BCD comments (refer to Appendix B).